GreysonPMeyer/Project-Leonardo/README.md

 ## About <a name="about"></a>
-This project utilizes image processing and machine learning techniques to match input artwork with similar pieces based on various parameters such as:
+This project utilizes image processing and statistical techniques to match input artwork with similar pieces based on various parameters such as:
 * Art type
 * Color palette
 * Composition